 Results

-Using box plots for values greater than 1.5 box-lengths from the edge of the box, outliers were identified in the STAI and NR6, but not PS or MAAS scores.
+Using box plots for values greater than 1.5 box-lengths from the edge of the box, outliers were identified and retained in the STAI and NR6, but no outliers were found in the PS or MAAS scores.
 Inspection of frequency histograms confirmed a Gaussian distribution.
 For NR6 and MAAS scores, data were normally distributed as assessed by the Shapiro-Wilk's test (p>.05), and normal distribution for all scores was also confirmed by visual inspection of Normal Q-Q plots.
 There was homogeneity of variances, as assessed by Levene's test of homogeneity of variance, for all scores except STAI, and there was homogeneity of covariances, as assessed by Box's test of equality of covariance matrices for all scores except STAI (PS: p = .275; NR6: p = .197; MAAS: p = .928).

 Owing to violation of the assumption of sphericity for PS and MAAS scores as assessed by Mauchly’s test of sphericity, Greenhouse-Geisser correction was applied for two-way interactions for these ANOVA analyses; the assumption of sphericity was not violated for STAI or NR6 scores.